-The most violent tornadoes are capable of tremendous destruction with wind speeds of 250 mph or more.
+The most violent tornadoes are capable of tremendous destruction with wind speeds of 250 miles per hour or more.
 Damage paths can be in excess of one mile wide and 50 miles long.

+Tornadoes in the winter and early spring are often associated with strong, frontal systems that form in the Central States and move east.
+Occasionally, large outbreaks of tornadoes occur with this type of weather pattern.
 Tornadoes occasionally accompany tropical storms and hurricanes that move over land.
 Tornadoes are most common to the right and ahead of the path of the storm center as it comes onshore.

 - Some tornadoes may form during the early stages of rapidly developing thunderstorms.

 - Tornadoes may appear nearly transparent until dust and debris are picked up.

 - Occasionally, two or more tornadoes may occur at the same time.

 - Waterspouts are weak tornadoes that form over warm water and occasionally move inland, becoming tornadoes.

 Tornado Shapes and Sizes

 - 69 percent of all tornadoes

 - Less than five percent of tornado deaths